 B. Wang, J.A.
 Rodriguez, M.A.
 Cappelli, "3D woodpile structure tunable plasma photonic crystal".
-Submitted to Plasma Sources Science and Technology.
-2018
+Plasma Sources Science and Technology 28 (2) 2019.

 B. Wang, J.A.
 Rodriguez, M.A.
 Cappelli, "Investigation of tunable Dirac cones and flat bands in two dimensional plasma photonic crystals".
-Bulletin of the American Physical Society.
+APS GEC Meeting Abstract.
+Poster.
 2018.

 T. C. Underwood, J. Rodriguez, K. T. Loebner and M. A. Cappelli, "Cinematic Characterization of Convected Coherent Structures within a Continuous Flow Z-Pinch".
 APS Division of Plasma Physics meeting.
 Presentation.
 2017.